kyma-project/kyma/docs/serverless/08-02-expose-function.md

     EOF
     ```

-3. Check if the API Rule was created successfully and has the `OK` status:
+3. Check that the API Rule was created successfully and has the status `OK`:

     ```bash
     kubectl get apirules $NAME -n $NAMESPACE -o=jsonpath='{.status.APIRuleStatus.code}'